-a) Document a Maintain the adopted Village "Greenprint" to preserve the integrity of unfragmented natural resources to the extent that is still possible.
-The Greenprint will identifyidentifyies parkland, natural hydrologic features of the village (streams, wetlands, floodplains, aquifers, etc.), conservation easements and current open space, as well as identify environmental connections among these areas.

-- b) Create Maintain the adopted Village Environmental Protection Overlay Districts (EPODs) for the Greenprint that allow for stricter development standards to achieve the Village's environmental protection goals. - c) Consider Maintain the designation of designated Critical Environmental Areas pursuant to the implementing regulations of the State Environmental Quality Review Act and consider additional designations as appropriate. - d) Continue to enact, strengthen and enforce local regulations, as necessary, to reduce stormwater runoff and protect trees, steep slopes, ridgelines, stream beds, floodplains, wetlands, watersheds, aquifers and water bodies, and wildlife habitat.
+- a) Maintain the adopted Village "Greenprint" to preserve the integrity of unfragmented natural resources to the extent that is still possible.
+The Greenprint identifyies parkland, natural hydrologic features of the village (streams, wetlands, floodplains, aquifers, etc.), conservation easements and current open space, as well as identify environmental connections among these areas. - b) Maintain the adopted Village Environmental Protection Overlay Districts (EPODs) for the Greenprint that allow for stricter development standards to achieve the Village's environmental protection goals. - c) Maintain the designated Critical Environmental Areas pursuant to the implementing regulations of the State Environmental Quality Review Act and consider additional designations as appropriate. - d) Continue to enact, strengthen and enforce local regulations, as necessary, to reduce stormwater runoff and protect trees, steep slopes, ridgelines, stream beds, floodplains, wetlands, watersheds, aquifers and water bodies, and wildlife habitat.